A complete guide to OCR Gateway GCSE Biology

 2. Learn the PAGs like exam questions

 Do not just learn each method.
 Learn the kinds of questions examiners ask.
 What are the variables?
 Why is each control variable important?
 What would happen if you changed the method in this specific way?
-Past paper questions on PAGs are some of the most predictable mark-grabbers in the exam.
+Past paper questions on PAGs are often predictable.

-OCR's B7 strand on ideas about science is unique to this board.
-Practise commenting on data reliability, study limitations, and the way scientific consensus changes over time.
+OCR's B7 Practical skills strand is examined across both papers.
+Practise commenting on data reliability, study limitations, and the way different methods affect results.
 Use language like "the sample size is small, so the conclusion is less reliable" and "a control group would allow comparison".

 4. Master Punnett squares and genetic crosses